peacekeeper09/HTML_and_CSS/README.md

-Title: HTML Documentation for New Learners

-1. Introduction
+# 1. Introduction
 HTML (Hypertext Markup Language) is the standard markup language used for structuring content on the web.
 It consists of various elements known as tags, which are used to define the structure and presentation of a web page.

-2. HTML Tags
+# 2. HTML Tags
 An HTML tag is an element that defines the structure and presentation of content.
 Tags are enclosed in angle brackets (< and >).
 Most tags have an opening and closing pair, with the content placed between them.

 For example, the paragraph tag: <p>This is a paragraph.</p>

-3. Basic HTML File Structure
+# 3. Basic HTML File Structure
 A basic HTML file contains the following elements:
 - <!DOCTYPE html>: Declares the document type and version of HTML.
 - <html>: The root element enclosing the entire HTML document.